 UberScoot 1600w 48v Electric Scooter

-The frame of UberScoot 1600W 48V Electric Scooter is ideal for heavier adults weighing up to 265 lbs.
+The frame of UberScoot 1600W 48V Electric Scooter is ideal for heavier adults weighing up to a little over 250 lbs.
 It also weighs 117lbs, making it challenging to move around once the battery dies.
 Thankfully, it has a short charging time of about 6 hours and a maximum mile range of 12 miles.
 Plus, it has a 1600-watt motor.

 Our team of experts found that the Uberscoot has 11 inch air filled tires and an excellent suspension system that absorbs all the discomfort on the road.
 While testing the product, we also found a unique economy mode setting that reduced power consumption and saved battery, allowing you to get more value.